everyday-cc/ai/_news/2023-01-31-listen-to-the-google-ai-that-can-create-any-genre-of-music-from-simple-text.md

   - AI

 related:
-  - title: "Google’s new AI model creates songs from text descriptions of moods, sounds"
+  - title: "MusicLM: Google AI generates music in various genres at 24 kHz"
-    excerpt: "On Thursday, researchers from Google announced a new generative AI model called MusicLM that can create 24 KHz musical audio from text descriptions, such as \"a calming violin melody backed by a distorted guitar riff.\" It can also transform a hummed melody ..."
+    excerpt: "On Thursday, researchers from Google announced a new generative AI model called MusicLM that can create 24 KHz musical audio from text descriptions, such as \"a calming violin melody backed by a distorted guitar riff."
     publishedDateTime: 2023-01-30T22:43:00Z
     webUrl: "https://arstechnica.com/information-technology/2023/01/googles-new-ai-model-creates-songs-from-text-descriptions-of-moods-sounds/"
     ampWebUrl: "https://arstechnica.com/information-technology/2023/01/googles-new-ai-model-creates-songs-from-text-descriptions-of-moods-sounds/amp/"